When Your Child Has an Elbow Fracture

 Bones can break in many ways.
 Common types of fractures in children are:

-Fractures can be open (the broken bone comes through the skin).
-These used to be called compound fractures.
-Fractures can also be closed (the broken bone does not come through the skin).
+Fractures when the broken bone comes through the skin are called open or compound fractures Fractures can also be referred to as closed when the broken bone does not come through the skin.

 What causes elbow fractures?